secretstartups/handbook/practical-handbook-edits/index.html.md

 You can then use the `Search` functionality (`⌘⇧F`) to find all files matching your desired search.
 Searching in `Visual Studio Code` allows matching case, matching whole word, or using Regular Expressions.
 If you click on the ellipsis (`…`) you also have the option to include or exclude files by pattern matching on the path (uses commas to delimit multiple includes/excludes).

+You can do a `Replace All` across all files with the matching search term directly in the `Search` functionality:

+1. Click on the disclosure arrow next to the `Search` field or enter `⌘⇧H`
+1. Enter the `Search` term
+1. Enter the `Replace` term
+1. Click on the `Replace All` button next to the `Replace` field or enter `⌥⌘Enter`

 Once you've made your edits use the `Source Control` (`⌃⇧G`) functionality to:

-1. Stage your changes by clicking on the `+` sign for each file or for all commit
+1. Stage your changes by clicking on the `+` sign for each file, or the `+` sign for the entire commit
 1. Provide a name to the commit in the Message field saving with a `⌘Enter`
 1. Clicking on the publish or sync button